 Mass Audubon protects more than 40,000 acres of natural habitat across the state.
-Since much of the Massachusetts landscape reflects the impacts of human activities, it is critical that we apply our knowledge of natural systems to optimize land for rare or declining species on our protected land and beyond.
+Since much of the Massachusetts landscape reflects the impacts of human activities, it's critical that we apply our knowledge of natural systems to optimize land for rare or declining species on our protected land and beyond.

 Habitat management encompasses all the ways we work to maintain and enhance uncommon, exemplary, and vulnerable natural communities on our wildlife sanctuaries.
 This frequently involves a passive approach, which means monitoring our land to ensure our objectives are being met.
 However, in specific cases, this requires active intervention to improve conditions for plants and wildlife.